harvardinformatics/website/content/atac-seq-guidelines.md

 It is a well-known problem that ATAC-seq datasets usually contain a large percentage of reads that are derived from mitochondrial DNA (for example, see [this discussion](http://seqanswers.com/forums/showthread.php?t=35318)).
 Since there are no ATAC-seq peaks of interest in the mitochondrial genome, these reads are discarded in the computational analysis and thus represent a waste of sequencing resources.
 The [Omni-ATAC method](https://www.nature.com/articles/nmeth.4396) uses detergents to remove mitochondria from the samples prior to sequencing and is likely to be accessible for most researchers.

 <a name="odyssey"></a>
-## Compute access / Odyssey
+## Compute access / Cannon

-This document assumes that you have an account on the [Odyssey computer cluster](https://www.rc.fas.harvard.edu/training/introduction-to-odyssey-online/) of Harvard University.
+This document assumes that you have an account on the [Cannon computer cluster](https://www.rc.fas.harvard.edu/training/introduction-to-odyssey-online/) of Harvard University.
 An account can be requested [here](https://portal.rc.fas.harvard.edu/request/account/new).

-Programs, like those listed below (e.g. FastQC, Bowtie2, Genrich), are run on Odyssey by submitting jobs via the [SLURM management system](https://www.rc.fas.harvard.edu/resources/running-jobs/).
+Programs, like those listed below (e.g. FastQC, Bowtie2, Genrich), are run on Cannon by submitting jobs via the [SLURM management system](https://www.rc.fas.harvard.edu/resources/running-jobs/).
 The jobs take the form of shell scripts, which are submitted with the [sbatch command](https://www.rc.fas.harvard.edu/resources/running-jobs/#Submitting_batch_jobs_using_the_sbatch_command).
 The shell scripts request computational resources (time, memory, and number of cores) for a job; it is better to request more resources than expected, rather than risk having a job terminated prematurely for exceeding its limits.

 <a name="reads"></a>